Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/branches.md

 - Bug fixes
 - Making small, isolated changes, such as fixing typos

-In this strategy, each feature in development will get its own branch.
-When the feature development is complete, the developer will merge the feature branch _into_ `main`, so that `main` gets the unified, merged commit history.
+Under this strategy, each feature in development will get its own branch.
+When the feature development is complete, we will first merge `main` _into_ our feature branch, to handle any divergence in `main` that has happened while the feature work has been underway.
+This gives us a chance to handle any merge conflicts while still in our own branch.

+After resolving any merge conflicts and confirming our code is still working as expected, we will merge the feature branch back _into_ `main`, so that `main` gets the unified, merged commit history.

-Then, the feature branch will be deleted.
+After merging into `main`, the feature branch can be deleted.

 ### Proof of Concept Branches

 Branches can be used for small, temporary experiments.

-Sometimes, there is a task or a piece of work that prioritizes exploration and understanding over writing clean code or using tests for a short amount of time.
-When we need to work on an experiment rather than on project requirements directly, we can designate a specific short amount of time exploring solutions and possibilities, and make these changes on a branch.
+Sometimes, we will have a task or a piece of work that prioritizes, for a short amount of time, exploration and discovery over writing clean code or using tests.
+When we need to work on an experiment rather than on project requirements directly, we can give ourselves a time box for exploring solutions and possibilities.
+We can perform this investigation on a branch.

-These experimental branches tend to have an attitude making a "proof of concept," with the intention to write potentially messy code now, and spend time writing more intentional (better, TDD, more readable, usable, flexible) code later.
+Experimental branches tend to take the approach of a "proof of concept."
+We give ourselves permission to write potentially messy code now, then write more intentional code (considering testing, readability, usability, and flexibility) later.

-Sometimes it's necessary to work on an experiment for a brief amount of time.
-However, when you begin on this endeavor, keep the following things in mind:
+When we begin on such an endeavor, we should:

-- Determine what the goal of the exploration at the beginning
+- Determine the goal of the exploration at the beginning.
-- Create a time limit of less than one day
+- Create a time limit of less than one day.
-- Decide to delete the branch at the end of the experiment, and create a separate new branch with clean commits after the research is over
+- Decide to delete the branch at the end of the experiment, and create a separate new branch with clean commits after the research is over.
+This intentional step is to help us resist the temptation of including our exploratory code in our production code base.